Roger Deakins: Personal life

 Deakins married Isabella James Purefoy Ellis (b.
 January 1954, professionally known as James Ellis Deakins and often referred to simply as James) on 11 December 1991.
-They had met in 1991 in Los Angeles on the set of David Mamet's Homicide, where she was working as the script supervisor.
-The two began dating after the Homicide production finished and were married within about six months.
-Since then, James Ellis has "ovesee[n] the digital workflow of... film[s]", and they have worked together on various projects, including The Goldfinch and 1917.
+They had met in 1991 in Los Angeles on the set of David Mamet's film Homicide, where she was working as the script supervisor.
+The two began dating after the Homicide production finished and they married within about six months.
+Since then, James Ellis has "oversee[n] the digital workflow of... film[s]", and they have worked together on various projects, including The Goldfinch and 1917.
 As of February 2020, they reside in Kingswear, Devon, and Santa Monica, California.

 Deakins has kept a boat since beginning such activities with his father as a child—with him, first a sailboat, then a motorboat—and he currently keeps one in Torquay, his hometown, to which he often goes (and from which he fishes) when in Britain.

-When in Devon he enjoys running, and has maintained a passion for still photography.
+When in Devon, he enjoys running, and has maintained a passion for still photography.
 In 2021, Deakins released a book of his black-and-white still photographs, Byways.
+This was followed by Reflections: On Cinematography, published by Octopus in 2025.

 Since 2005, Deakins has maintained a website through which he frequently communicates with admirers and other industry practitioners.
 His correspondence includes answering fan questions and offering cinematography tips.
-Since April 2020 he and his wife have hosted the Team Deakins podcast, whose guests have included Sam Mendes, John Crowley, and Denis Villeneuve.
+Since April 2020, he and his wife have hosted the Team Deakins podcast, whose guests have included Sam Mendes, John Crowley, and Denis Villeneuve.

+In July 2026, Deakins was the guest for BBC Radio 4's Desert Island Discs.
+His music choices included King Crimson's "21st Century Schizoid Man" and Paul Brady's "The Island", with his favourite track "Aqaba" by June Tabor.
+His book choice was Herman Melville's Moby-Dick and his luxury item some fishing tackle.